Juliansky89/vpn-kill-switch/README.md

 sh killswitch.sh
 https://www.ibvpn.com/billing/images/Linux_KillSWtich/2.png

-Step 4.
 Choose one of the options (preferably backing up your current config now):

   1. Enable KillSwitch -> it will launch the vpnfirewall preventing any access to the internet without a VPN.
   2. Disable KillSwitch -> it will disable vpnfirewall